oh-just-another/diagram/packages/templates/README.md

 # @oh-just-another/templates

 L2 palette presets for `@oh-just-another/scene`.
-A `Template` is a factory for a shape — given a runtime context (id / layer / position / order) it returns a typed `Shape`.
+A `Template` is a factory for an element — given a runtime context (id / layer / position / order) it returns a typed `Element`.
 Templates have an SVG icon for the palette and live in a registry that the host UI iterates.

-**Phase 6a** covers simple presets (one shape per template). **Phase 6b** adds rich templates — nested node-trees with flex layout, data binding, and interactive sub-elements (buttons, drop-zones).
+**Phase 6a** covers simple presets (one element per template). **Phase 6b** adds rich templates — nested node-trees with flex layout, data binding, and interactive sub-elements (buttons, drop-zones).
 Both reuse the same `loadTemplateLibrary` JSON entry point.

 The rich-template surface is exported under `rich.*` (`import { rich } from "@oh-just-another/templates"`) and includes `TemplateNode` types, `layoutTree`, `defineRichTemplate`, `defaultRichRegistry`, `installTemplateShapeRenderer`, `templateInteractiveHitTester` and the hit-test helpers.